mwpenny/kijiji-scraper/README.md

 |`attributes`  |Object  |Properties specific to the category of the scraped ad|
 |`url`         |String  |The ad's url                                         |

-The image URL given in `image` is the featured image for the ad and will be up to 300x300.
-The image URLs given in `images` are all of the images associated with the ad and each may be up to 1024x1024.
+The image URL given in `image` is the featured image for the ad.
+The image URLs given in `images` are all of the images associated with the ad.

 **Note:** If the ad has not been scraped automatically, some of these properties may be null or empty.
 This happens when an `Ad` object is created manually using the constructor or by performing a search with the `scrapeResultDetails` option set to `false`.
 See the `Ad.isScraped()` and `Ad.scrape()` method documentation below for more information on this.